meow87wang/CTF-Write-Up/CSAW25/crypto.md

 ### Description

-The challange provides a website.
+The challenge provides a website.
 All text in the website is encrypted with ROT47 with `key=7`.
 By reading the website's content, we can know that it is a encryption oracle, but the encryption(?) scheme is a black box.